 I hate misplacing things.
-Because no matter what you have misplaced, the cost is always double.
-First there is the thing.
+Because no matter what you have misplaced, the cost of finding it is always double.
+First there is the cost of the thing.
 Then because of the flaying about looking for the thing, you lose your train of throught.
-I find its always better to just assume you lost it years ago and let it go.
-Eventually it will turn up.
+I find its always better to just assume I lost the thing years ago and believe it will eventually turn up.
 I learned this lesson from John Paul Jones, the pugnatious and aggressive Scotsman who founded the American Navy.

 John Paul had the first requirment for greatness; luck.
 While serving as third mate on board a merchantman in 1768, both the captain and the first mate died of yellow fever, instantly promoting him.
 Over the following years Captain John Paul aquired a reputation for brutality.
-And just when his carreer seemed to have reached a dead end, luckily, his brother died in the colony of Virginia and left him a small fortune.
+And just when the bad press had brought his carreer to a a dead end, luckily, his brother died in the colony of Virginia and left him a small fortune.

 John Paul decided to stay in Virginia, and to confuse any hounding lawyers added a third name to his moniker.
 And when, luckily, the shooting started in Boston, Captain John Paul Jones packed up his resume and offered to fight for his new country as a privatier.

 At first he did most of his fighting just to get a ship.
 But when he finally did, flying the American flag while sailing out of France, he had at last justified his luck.
 He raided British ports.
 He captured British merhcant ships in full view of the English coast.
 He lashed his ship to an English warship and fought it out until both ships were sinking.
 Offered a chance to surrender, he responded, “I have not yet begun to fight.”
 Then the British warship surrendered to him.